George Steele: Late career (1997–2001)

+In 2008, Steele made an appearance at Total Nonstop Action Wrestling's 2008 Slammiversary pay-per-view event as a groomsman in the wedding of Jay Lethal and SoCal Val, along with Koko B. Ware, Kamala, and Jake "The Snake" Roberts.
+He made a surprise appearance on WWE Raw on November 15, 2010, during a match between Kofi Kingston and David Otunga.

+Professional wrestling style and persona

-Steele became a true crazy heel, acting like a wild man in the ring, tearing up the turnbuckle with his teeth and using the stuffing as a weapon as well as sticking out his green tongue (an effect accomplished by eating green Clorets breath mints).
+As George "the Animal" Steele, Myers portrayed a crazed heel, acting like a wild man in the ring, tearing up the turnbuckle with his teeth and using the stuffing as a weapon as well as sticking out his green tongue (an effect accomplished by eating green Clorets breath mints).
 The Animal had a stooped posture and a hairless head, but a thick mat of fur on his back; wrestling broadcasters often speculated that The Animal was indeed "the missing link".
 At best, The Animal could occasionally manage to utter a word or two during interviews with one of them usually being "Duh-da-dahh" or "You!
 You go!"

 As Steele recalled in a later shoot interview, his infamous "Duh-dahh" interview style happened by accident.
 Throughout his career, Steele prided himself on being able to cut eloquent and effective promos and ranked his mic skills with the best in the business.
 At a WWF TV taping in the early 1980s, he was cutting one of these promos when Vince McMahon cut him off and reminded Steele that his gimmick was the "Animal", and for an animal, he was "making too much sense".
 Incensed, Steele did a second take of nothing but garbled and incoherent syllables ("Duhh-dahh").
 Steele did this deliberately and out of pure frustration, thinking that McMahon would acquiesce and allow Steele to cut his normal, eloquent promos.
 Much to Steele's shock, McMahon replied, "That's exactly what I want!", and this would remain Steele's interview style for the rest of his WWF run.
 Steele started to fully cultivate his gimmick of a menacing imbecile.

-Steele (left) smashes a bouquet on Randy Savage (left), circa 1986.